Here is my resume.

-I completed my PhD summer of 2019, and will begin a post-doc at the Morton Arboretum in September.
+I am currently an industry data analyst working with national and international public opinion surveys.
 I enjoy working with large datasets and combining multifarious data to address novel questions.
-I used mixed-effects modeling and Bayesian hierarchical modeling for my dissertation work, but am also familiar with spatial analyses, structural equation modeling, and generalized additive modeling.
+For my dissertation and postdoc work, I have used linear and generalized linear mixed-effects modeling, Bayesian hierarchical modeling, and spatial point pattern analysis.
+I am also familiar with structural equation modeling and generalized additive modeling.

 I used data sets collected by my lab (the Plant Ecology Lab), which are publicly available.
 In particular, the Carolina Vegetation Survey contains thousands of plots across the southeastern U.S., allowing us to answer questions about plant communities across a large region.